Outer-Wilds-New-Horizons/new-horizons/README.md

 - "size" : (decimal number)
 - "pairedSingularity" : (string) The singularity you want this one to pair to.
 Must be the opposite type.
 If you don't set this, the singularity will not transport you, and if it is a black hole it will kill you on entry.
 - "type" : (string) Put either "BlackHole" or "WhiteHole".
+- "targetStarSystem" : (string) You can have a black hole bring you to a different star system scene using this.

 ### How to destroy existing planets